 by Claire Aiello

 You will hear quite a bit about the 2020 Census in the coming months.
 The census is conducted every 10 years and is important to states because it determines federal funding.
-On or around April 1, 2020, each Alabama household will receive a postcard from the U.S. Census Bureau with instructions on how to complete the census.
+In mid-March, each Alabama household will receive a postcard from the U.S. Census Bureau with an invitation to respond to the 2020 Census.
 This is the first U.S. census to offer options to respond online or by phone, in addition to the option to respond on paper form as with previous censuses.
 We urge you to participate and be counted.

 Why does the census matter to Alabama?
 It determines funding for many programs that impact you, your family, your schools and your community.
 Here are just a few: